-In Minoan Crete, for example, seals have been found with complex carving on lentoid stones.
+For example, in Minoan Crete, seals have been found with a complex carving on lentoid stones.
 The lentoid shape was one of the most commonly recovered seal shapes from Minoan Knossos on Crete dating to the Bronze Age.

 Finds from the Ideon Cave.
-Left: A piece of gold jewellery - Right: Ivory seals.
+Left: A piece of gold jewelry - Right: Ivory seals.
 Image via Explore Crete

 In his book "The Lost Empire of Atlantis: History's Greatest Mystery Revealed", Gavin Menzies writes that "one lens found on Crete can magnify up to seven times with perfect clarity…and many of the lenses had been discovered hidden in a sacred cave, known as 'the Idaion cave' (or "Ideon Andron") located on Mount Ida, the highest mountain in Crete, slightly northwest of Kamares, above the barren plateau of Nida.